Industry in Argentina: Deindustrialization 1975–2002

 The military regime that ruled Argentina from 1976 to 1983 attempted to liberalize the economy.
-Under Economy Minister José Alfredo Martínez de Hoz, public policy emphasized the sinceramiento of the economy (roughly translated as "making the economy sincere") based on comparative advantage.
+Under Economy Minister José Alfredo Martínez de Hoz, public policy emphasized the sinceramiento of the economy (roughly translated as 'making the economy sincere) based on comparative advantage.
 During the first two years of the military administration, industrial production continued to grow despite a reduction of tariffs from an average of 90% in 1976 to 50% in 1978; historians credit the improved scale and competitiveness during the export promotion era of the early 1970s.
 However, after 1978, rising interest rates and overvaluation of the peso as part of Martínez de Hoz's anti-inflation strategy resulted in an influx of imported goods that overwhelmed local industry.
 This economic liberalization extended through the Menem era.

 Stabilization programs during the 1980s, designed to address hyperinflation and the foreign debt crisis, led to further deterioration of local industry.
 Between 1980 and 1990, industrial output decreased by 24%, and industrial employment fell by 30%.
 Industry experienced a "regressive restructuring" that undermined the technology, experience, and human capital accumulated during the four decades of import substitution.
 Yet even under these challenging conditions, key industrial subsectors continued to expand, particularly in intermediate goods and the processing of exported primary goods.

 Manufacturing experienced mixed performance during the 1990s.
 Prior to 1998, high economic growth and regional integration under Mercosur led to a recovery in industrial production and the entry or return of global multinationals such as General Motors and Toyota into local manufacturing.
 However, even during this more favorable period, growth in manufacturing lagged the overall economy; in particular, the currency overvaluation under the Convertibility Plan led to a loss of competitiveness and a "hollowing out" of small-scale manufacturers.
-Argentine industry was pummeled by the 1995 "Tequila" crisis in 1995, the 1999 currency devaluation in Brazil, and the 2001–2002 economic crisis as the Convertibility system collapsed.
+Argentine industry was severely affected by the 1995 "Tequila" crisis in 1995, the 1999 currency devaluation in Brazil, and the 2001–2002 economic crisis as the Convertibility system collapsed.